 A well-designed ad can increase attention and interest, plus impact readership, persuasion, and brand recall.

-You can for example:
+You can, for example:

-• Evaluate how key elements such as the logo or a particular promotion are viewed
+• Evaluate how key elements such as the logo or a particular promotion are viewed.

 On a website (6 Ways Eye Tracking Can Improve Your Website Usability), on a mobile application, on an email ..., some elements must hold the attention of the user: the call buttons, banner ads, a shopping cart, a number of the phone, an important tab for conversion, a logo ...
 If he does not see them, the user does not perform the task that the advertiser has planned for him.

 Thanks to the eye tracking studies, we will be able to determine what elements were seen, in what order, how many times, how long ... and which elements were not seen at all.
-It is considered that the eye sweeps in just 10 seconds the homepage of a website and that they are sufficient to the user to get an idea of the content.
+It is considered that the eye sweeps in just 10 seconds the homepage of a website and that they are sufficient for the user to get an idea of the content.
 What is happening in this very short period of time?